phillipadsmith/2014.phillipadsmith.com/_drafts/2014-07-29-deploying-your-static-news-app-like-a-samurai.md

 1. The "Elastic Compute Cloud" or "Elastic Beanstalk" approach

 ## KISSS-compatible static apps
-KISSS-friendly static news apps only require their compiled assets -- HTML, CSS, images, JavaScript, and data files (CSV, JSON, etc.) -- to be fully functional  The advantage of building a KISSS-compatible static news app is the fast, inexpensive deployment to infinitely-scalable services like Amazon's S3, [Google Storage](https://developers.google.com/storage/) or [Eucalyptus](https://www.eucalyptus.com/) -- basically, any storage service that is Web-accessible and includes index document and error document support.
+KISSS-friendly static news apps only require their compiled assets -- HTML, CSS, images, JavaScript, and data files (CSV, JSON, etc.) -- to be fully functional.
+The advantage of building a KISSS-compatible static news app is the fast, inexpensive deployment to infinitely-scalable services like Amazon's S3, [Google Storage](https://developers.google.com/storage/) or [Eucalyptus](https://www.eucalyptus.com/) -- basically, any storage service that is Web-accessible and includes index document and error document support.

 It doesn't get any less expensive than deploying an app to a service like Amazon's S3, which is literally fractions of a penny per visitor, infinitely scaleable, and [blazingly fast](http://blog.dmpatierno.com/post/3359880951/s3-hosting-vs-ec2-micro).
-Some well-known people, using static site generators like [Jekyll][jekyllrb], were [pioneering users of S3 for web site hosting purposes](http://www.allthingsdistributed.com/2011/08/Jekyll-amazon-s3.html).
+Some well-known people, using static site generators like [Jekyll][jekyllrb], were [pioneering users of S3 for website hosting purposes](http://www.allthingsdistributed.com/2011/08/Jekyll-amazon-s3.html).

 In contrast, some static news apps -- as simple as they are -- can still benefit from access to server-side processing functionality, like cron jobs that run the occasional dynamic script to collect or munge data.
 Amazon S3, however, does not support server-side scripting, so this is when the "server light" approach comes into focus.

 ## A little bit more computing power
-Because the [objective of a static news app](http://phillipadsmith.com/2014/07/recipes-for-delicious-tasting-static-news-apps.html) is to keep it to keep things as scalable, fast, and cheap as possible -- when a little more computing power is needed -- the next-best option is often cloud computing.
+Because the [objective of a static news app](http://phillipadsmith.com/2014/07/recipes-for-delicious-tasting-static-news-apps.html) is to keep things as scalable, fast, and cheap as possible -- when a little more computing power is needed -- the next-best option is often cloud computing.
 Services like [Amazon's Elastic Compute Cloud][ec2], [Digital Ocean][digitalocean], and [Linode][linode] provide "scalable computing capacity" in the form of virtual servers that you configure to your specific needs.
 Provisioning is fast, and the cost is still very low for small applications.
-The trade off is a steeper learning curve and the need to "manage" those servers.
+The trade-off is a steeper learning curve and the need to "manage" those servers.

 Another option for many is the newer ecosystem of "Platform as a Service" (PaaS) providers, like [Amazon's Elastic Beanstalk][beanstalk] or [Heruko][heroku].
 However, the advantages that PaaS typically provides -- automated app deployment, scaling, and management -- is quickly offset by the more expensive pricing.
 Probably not a great fit for a static news apps most of the time.